amitkumaryadav18/Tic-Tac-ToeGame/README.md

-# Tic-Tac-ToeGame
+# Tic-Tac-Toe Game

+# Amazing Project for fresher

 A Tic-Tac-Toe game made only using JavaScript (i.e. By Injecting from JS to DOM).
-Tic - Tac - Toe Game ---
+Tic - Tac - Toe Game
 The game is based on
 Tic-tac-toe (or) noughts and crosses (or) Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.